xmlyqing00/V-FloodNet/README.md

 ## 1 Environments

 ### 1.1 Code and packages
-We developed and tested the source code under Ubuntu 18.04 and PyTorch framework.
+We developed and tested the source code on Ubuntu 18.04 and PyTorch framework.
+Nvidia GPU with driver is required.

+For Windows users, running our code on WSL2 subsystem is recommended.
+Because part of our code has GUI window, you need to install X Server on Windows.
+Please refer to [this post](https://techcommunity.microsoft.com/t5/windows-dev-appconsult/running-wsl-gui-apps-on-windows-10/ba-p/1493242) for instructions.

 The following packages are required to run the code.
 First, git clone this repository
 ```bash
 git clone https://github.com/xmlyqing00/V-FloodNet.git
 ```